-Directly connecting the stovepipe into the existing masonry chimney (figure 14 "Type A" Fireplace Conversion) of the fireplace is the only approved method of installation.
-This is a complicated and involved process and to insure safety should only by done by a qualified installer.
+Directly connecting the stovepipe into the existing masonry chimney (figure 15, Type A Fireplace Conversion) of the fireplace is the ONLY approved method of installation.
+This is a complicated and involved process and to ensure safety should only be done by a qualified installer.

-1. An entry hole must be cut through the masonry and tile liner with minimal damage to the liner.
-At least 8" of liner must remain below the entry position.
-When locating the stove and stovepipe, all minimum clearances must be observed from combustible surfaces including mantels, combustible trimwork, ceilings and walls.
-Positioning the center of the stove pipe entry into the chimney 24" below the ceiling should insure proper clearance for a 6" stovepipe.
+An entry hole must be cut through the masonry and tile liner with minimal damage to the liner.
+At least 8"/203mm of liner must remain below the entry position.
+When locating the stove and stovepipe, all minimum clearances must be observed from combustible surfaces including mantels, combustible trim work, ceilings, and walls.
+Positioning the center of the stove pipe entry into the chimney 24"/61cm below the ceiling should insure proper clearance for a 6"/152mm stovepipe.